bronsondunbar/php-generate-pdf-using-a-form/README.md

 6. In index.html, you can search for SITE_KEY and replace it with your key
 7. In create.php, you can search for PRIVATE_KEY and replace it with your key
 8. Once this has been done, you can upload the files your site and test.
 Keep in mind you need to upload the files to the same site you added in Google reCAPTCHA
+9. You will need to add your own database details in the db.php found in the includes folder in order the content to also be captured there.